 - a.
 Identity: importance of verifying the successful applicant's identity by reference to original documents.
 Candidates invited to interview should be asked to bring with them the necessary documents to verify their identity that will satisfy the requirements of the DBS in respect of the application for a disclosure.
 The successful candidate's birth certificate should be seen, wherever possible, in order to identify whether they have changed their name.
 This should be copied and placed in the personnel file. - b.
 Eligibility to work in the UK: it is an offence to employ someone who is not eligible to work in the UK so proof of eligibility must be checked before the offer of employment is confirmed.
-Guidance about this is in appendix eight of Safeguarding Children and Safer Recruitment in Education.
-More detailed information is available on the UK Border Agency website www.ukba.homeoffice.gov.uk - c.
-DBS barred list: under the Protection of Freedoms Act 2012 schools have a legal duty to check that any person being appointed to work in regulated activity is NOT barred from working with children or where applicable working with vulnerable adults.
+Guidance about this is in appendix eight of Safeguarding Children and Safer c.
+DBS barred list: under the Protection of Freedoms Act 2012 schools have a legal duty to check that any person being appointed to work in regulated activity is NOT barred from working with children or - where applicable - working with vulnerable adults.
 This check must be done before the person commences in post even if they start pending a DBS certificate.
 A stand-alone barred list check can be undertaken by logging onto the DFE Sign-in website and then Teachers Services; it's a free service.
 If there is a name-match, the person MUST NOT be allowed to commence in post until the paper certificate is received.